 Pack According to the Weather

-Depending on the season you travel in, you should take warm or cool clothing articles with you.
-However, due to Amsterdam’s location near the North Sea, the city gets frequent temperature shifts.
+Depending on the season you travel in, you should take warm or cool clothing with you.
+Due to Amsterdam’s location near the North Sea, the city gets frequent temperature shifts.
 This means a perfect sunny morning can be followed by a rainy afternoon unexpectedly.

 Plan Your Daily Itinerary

-From its infamous red-light streets to cultural restaurants and clubs teeming with nightlife, you’re bound to stay occupied for the whole day if you plan your itinerary well.
+From its infamous red-light district to cutting-edge restaurants and clubs teeming with nightlife, you’re bound to stay occupied for the whole day if you plan your itinerary well.
 Here’s a list of the places you must visit on your trip to Amsterdam to make your trip memorable.

-The Anne Frank House
+Anne Frank House

-Remember, if you wish to take a tour, you’ll have to book the ticket months in advance before setting out, as they only allow limited tourists per day.
+Remember, if you wish to take a tour, you may have to book the ticket months in advance, as the museum only allows a limited number of tourists per day.
 Check out these other top museums in Amsterdam if you’re a culture junkie.

-River Canal Cruise
+Take a Canal Cruise

 The Tulip Museum